mhgrody/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 ## Conclusion

 So which country is better?
-Australia had better GDP and and infant mortality rates compared to New Zealand, but New Zealand generally outperformed Australia in unemployment.
+Australia had better GDP and infant mortality rates compared to New Zealand, but New Zealand generally outperformed Australia in unemployment.
 Ulitimately, while this analysis provides us some interesing insight into the similaries and differences between Australia and New Zealand (and the US), there is not enough information here to come to any definitive conclusions.
 There are many more factors, both quantitative and qualitative, that define a country for what it is.
 Further research should investigate more indicators, while also providing more cultural, political, and societal qualitative context on the differences between these two countries.